|

 You might think a successful book launch starts the day you sign your publishing contract.
 Actually, it starts much earlier—the day you declare yourself an author.
 But for this piece, let’s explore some of the promotion steps you can take once you’ve signed a contract with the publisher and you’re ramping up for a book launch.

-Some of the following pre-publication promotional steps include subsidiary rights but not all.
+Some of the following pre-publication promotional steps include subsidiary rights, but not all.
 The list of items is endless.
-So, talk with your publisher and work with your literary agent, publicity expert, or assistant and develop a strategic promotion plan to build interest, anticipation, and pre-publication sales.
+So, talk with your publisher and work with your literary agent, publicity expert, or assistant to develop a strategic promotion plan that builds interest, anticipation, and pre-publication sales.

 Here are a few ideas for pre-pub promotion:

-- Press Releases.
-Usually this is created by your publisher, but not always.
-You’ll need to ask for a copy so you can also do your due diligence.
-Make sure you talk with your publisher, agent, and publicist and strategize who will be sending this out and to whom so there’s no crisscrossing confusion.
+• Press Releases.
+Usually, this is created by your publisher, but not always.
+You’ll need to request a copy so you can also conduct your due diligence.
+Make sure you talk with your publisher, agent, and publicist, and strategize who will be sending this out and to whom, so there’s no crisscrossing confusion.

-- Book Signings.
-Hold on, your book isn’t out yet so why would this be a pre-publication step?
-Trust me it is.
-When I worked for a publisher one of my projects was to schedule book signings and book tours.
-Often the waiting list for these are lengthy so you want to plan way in advance.
-Of course, some hosts won’t schedule you until your book is out, and that’s fine, but developing a list of places to target in advance in smart.
+• Book Signings.
+Hold on, your book isn’t out yet, so why would this be a pre-publication step?
+Trust me, it is.
+When I worked for a publisher, one of my projects was to schedule book signings and book tours.
+Often, the waiting list for these is lengthy, so you want to plan way in advance.
+Of course, some hosts won’t schedule you until your book is published, and that’s fine, but developing a list of places to target in advance is a smart move.
 (It doesn’t hurt to try and book pre-pub either).

 These are just a few—emphasis on “few”—pre-publication promotional places for you to start driving interest in you and your work.
 Two points of caution: First, be sure that all your promotional endeavors include a link back to your author’s website; second, coordinate all with your team—publisher, literary agent, and publicist—not just as a courtesy and to avoid duplicated efforts, but because your publishing contract depends on you adhering to expressed rights and guidelines.